arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Go to your working directory (if you kept the default value, the directory is **C:\Demos\Source**) and  the **ClipMeme** solution with **Visual Studio**.

 1. Build the solution to install all the NuGet packages.
-Keep this Visual Studio instance open, as you will use it later in the demo.
+Keep this Visual Studio instance open, to use later in the demo.

 1. Run without debugging (CTRL + F5) using Internet Explorer.
 Then switch back to Visual Studio, change the default browser to Google Chrome and again run without debugging.
-You will end up with 2 browsers showing ClipMeme.
-You will use them in Segment 2.
+You will end up with two browsers showing ClipMeme, which you will use in Segment 2.

 	![Changing the browser to Chrome](Images/changing-the-browser-to-chrome.png?raw=true)